We created a parents guide for the Instagram app to help you better understand this new and popular app that kids are using.

 - Edit the picture by adding filters and effects.
 Find more information about editing options on Photo Tips and Tricks from Instagram.

-- Add caption (use hashtags to make your picture easier to find).
+- Add a caption (use hashtags to make your picture easier to find).
 You can also tag people, add location, and share the photo with your friends on Facebook or Twitter.

 Instagram Direct – share your images only with few friends